rigard/rulebooks/rulebooks/libertalia.md

 ### Sunrise

-* Draw 7 city tiles, secretly choose 2, place remainder under city token on left
+* Choose character card, reveal simultaneously and place on gameboard in increasing order of rank with tie breakers in effect

-* Simultaneous tile reveal
+### Day

-* Discuss and place 1 tile in left city, 1 in right, ensuring they are adjacent to another tile
+* Resolve special actions in increasing order

-* While tiles exist under city token on right, repeat previous steps until 1 tile left
+### Dusk

-* Discard last tile
+*

 ## Round 2